 He did not provide evidence of same-sex sexual desire or general hostility at work to members of his sex, the district court said.

-Peck said his co-worker’s comments were “sexually charged commentary.”
+The employee said his co-worker’s comments were “sexually charged commentary.”
 But the court said that comments that involve offensive sexual connotations do not, by themselves, prove the existence of an illegally hostile job environment.

 Male Stereotypes?

-Peck also argued that the co-worker discriminated against him because he did not conform to male stereotypes.
+The employee also argued that the co-worker discriminated against him because he did not conform to male stereotypes.
 But the court said that neither the pecker references nor the Glasscock reference amounted to sex stereotyping.
 The comments “may have been inappropriate,” the court conceded, but they were not enough to prove illegal behavior.

-Repeating a line that court commonly use in cases like this, the court said Title VII is not a “general civility code.”
+Repeating a line that courts commonly use in cases like this, the court said Title VII is not a “general civility code.”
 As a result, it advised, sporadic offensive conduct such as abusive language, gender-related jokes and occasional teasing don’t prove a violation of Title VII.

 The co-worker’s comment about dealing with back pain was based on sex.
 But it was insufficient by itself to prove a Title VII violation, the court said.

-Peck said the city illegally retaliated against him when it changed his work schedule.
+The employee said the city illegally retaliated against him when it changed his work schedule.
 He also said his supervisor retaliated against him by criticizing him and giving him a subpar review.

 Schedule Change OK